murraydailymaverick/dm_tests/README.md

 To set up I used this example : https://applitools.com/blog/link-github-actions/

-Take a copy of the env vars in cypress.config.js and create a corresponding json file to adjust for the local env `touch cypress.internal.config.js`
+Take a copy of the env vars in cypress.config.js and create a corresponding json file to adjust for the local env i.e. `touch internal.cypress.config.js`

 ##Cypress
 the configuration fie is for the git hub actions using secrets `$(npm bin)/cypress open` or `npx cypress open` and test as per https://docs.cypress.io/guides/end-to-end-testing/testing-your-app
+By default we use the dev environment to test off.
-Pointing to a different configuration file `$(npm bin)/cypress open --config-file dev.cypress.config.js` Pointing to a different configuration file `$(npm bin)/cypress open --config-file local.cypress.config.js` E2E and chrome
+Pointing to a internal configuration file `$(npm bin)/cypress open --config-file internal.cypress.config.js` Pointing to a local configuration file `$(npm bin)/cypress open --config-file local.cypress.config.js` E2E and chrome